Can An Employee Retract A Resignation During The Notice Period?

 This is where an employee trying to retract a resignation can get tricky.
 You’re balancing business continuity, legal risk, team morale and (often) a genuine human situation.

-If you’re an Australian employer dealing with an employee who wants to withdraw their resignation during the notice period, this guide walks through what the law generally looks at, what practical steps to take, and how to protect your business while staying fair and compliant.
+If you’re a New Zealand employer dealing with an employee who wants to withdraw their resignation during the notice period, this guide walks through what the law generally looks at, what practical steps to take, and how to protect your business while staying fair and compliant.
 This article is general information only and isn’t legal advice.

 What Does “Retracting A Resignation” Actually Mean (And Why It Gets Complicated)?